 STR-1 Plucked String Synthesizer - Physical modeling sound engine

 The HD1 engine alone contains 1505 multisamples and 1388 drum samples, plus nine expansion libraries, EXs1, EXs2 and EXs3, six further expansion libraries, EXs4 to EXs9, comprising Vintage Keyboards, a second ROM expansion, two new piano libraries, and two new drum libraries.

 Under the hood, all nine engines share the same hardware, with no separate cards to manage or polyphony barriers between them.
 While each is worthy of a separate product in its own right, Kronos brings them all together into a single, integrated musical instrument.
 Dynamic voice allocation and new technologies allow all sound engines to smoothly share a stable, enhanced hardware platform.

-Kid Nepro has been working with Korg's synths since 1985 and has programmed sounds for nearly every Korg workstation since the groundbreaking M1 was released in 1988 - so we just wanted to let everyone know that we will be continuing our support for Korg's next generation workstation and creating several new sound libraries for Kronos.
-Get on our mailing list and we will keep you posted with more details on what's coming for Kronos.
-It's going to be awesome!
+Kid Nepro has been working with Korg's synths since 1985 and has programmed sounds for nearly every Korg workstation since the groundbreaking M1 was released in 1988.
+We continue to support Korg's latest generation super synth with ten great sound libraries for Kronos.

 Check out our Kronos tutorials for more info on getting the most out of your Kronos.